-3.2.1.
+- 3.2.1.
 As detailed in our Executive Summary, NSSLGlobal project that carbon emissions will decrease over the next 13 years by 172tCO2e which is a reduction of 50% by 2035 compared with 2020 (scope 1 & 2).
-The target is aligned with the Paris agreement to limit the global temperature increase to well below 2°C. We also aim to introduce targets to reduce emissions from our value chain (scope 3 emissions) and have resource efficiency targets where required.

-- throughout the duration of the CRMP to reach 172 tCO2e by 2035. - target of 172 tCO2e (50%) reduction on the 2020 carbon footprint by 2035. - 3.2.4.
+The target is aligned with the Paris agreement to limit the global temperature increase to well below 2oC.
+We also aim to introduce targets to reduce emissions from our value chain (scope 3 emissions) and have resource efficiency targets where required. - 3.2.2.
+The analysis shows that, with the current projects in place detailed in section 5 and the anticipated BAU, carbon emissions will decrease throughout the duration of the CRMP to reach 172 tCO2e by 2035. - 3.2.3.
+Based on this analysis, NSSLGlobal will therefore commit to a maximum projected target of 172 tCO2e (50%) reduction on the 2020 carbon footprint by 2035. - 3.2.4.
 NSSLGlobal is likely to achieve our emission reduction target if all projects were to be implemented in accordance with the intended timescales. - 3.2.5.
-The strategy going forward is to develop a long term plan for NSSLGlobal's carbon emission reductions. - of carbon emissions.
+The strategy going forward is to develop a long term plan for NSSLGlobal's infrastructure, including heating, cooling, power and water which will contribute to carbon emission reductions. - 3.2.6.
+The associated cost may de/increase due to areas outside our control.
+Although NSSLGlobal has no control over utility, petrol, waste and water costs (limited through procurement choices and market prices), however it can control the amount of each used.
+In order to reduce the financial burden, NSSLGlobal must reduce the amount of carbon emissions.